yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 ```

  Your algorithm will need to deal with the 'special nodes' in the tree appropriately.
 Remember that those special nodes with the label **\*** should not appear at the end of the converted string.
 Also you can assume that nodes' labels are convertible to String and can be concatenated into a final String.
 The label of type `T` can be
-converted to a String via String interpolationn e.g. "\(node.label)".
+converted to a String via String interpolation e.g. "\(node.label)".

-4. Write appropriate test cases in `TreeTests.swift` and `String+CryptographyTests.swift` to test the Tree ADT, the cipher and decipher functionalities.
+4. Write appropriate test cases in `TreeTests.swift` and `String+CryptographyTests.swift` to test the `Tree` ADT, the cipher and decipher functionalities.
 Keep in mind that given a string, performing the cipher operation followed by the decipher operation using the same key should produce the same string.

 ### Bonus Problem: Reflection (3 Bonus Points) ###
 Please answer the following questions: